Chapters

 How Harness Measures Developer Productivity

-Here at Harness, we adhere to the fast-moving startup ideology: Shipping code fast while keeping the quality of the code high.
-To do so, we measure our developer productivity in a multitude of ways, with some key metrics being the number of features delivered per quarter, the number of lines of code per developer per month, and the number of sprint commits.
-This helps engineering managers be aware of the quantity of code that is produced via the development work, be able to see if the workload of the sprint is appropriate, and be aware if there are signs of burnout from the developers.
+Here at Harness, we adhere to the fast-moving startup ideology: shipping code quickly while maintaining high code quality.
+To do so, we measure developer productivity in a variety of ways, with key metrics including the number of features delivered per quarter, the number of lines of code per developer per month, and the number of sprint commits.

 How Harness Can Improve Developer Productivity